SamTabbutt/Mandelbrot-Viewer/README.md

 Welcome to the Mandelbrot Set Explorer
-The mandelbrot set is a fractal set which displays visually the long-term behavior of each point (c) on the complex plane under iterations of the function f(x)=x^2+c with the seed of the function x0=0 if a point is colored black, then it remains bound for n iterations of the function.
+The mandelbrot set is a fractal set which displays visually the long-term behavior of each point (c) on the complex plane under iterations of the function f(x)=x^2+c with the seed of the function x0=0.
+If a point is colored black, then it remains bound for n iterations of the function.
 All other colors represent different slopes of unboundedness.

 This program has the ability to zoom into any point with magnification on the order of 10^10.